pratheeksha11/LanguageTranslator_TelegramBot/README.md

 ## 🤝 Contribute

 Contributions to improve or expand the bot are always welcome.
 Feel free to open a pull request or raise an issue.

-## 📜 License

-This project is licensed under the MIT License.
-For more details, see the `LICENSE` file in the repository.